The Categories of Adverbs

 ward(s): backward, homeward, westward, upward, afterward(s)

-Example: They are traveling eastwards to the mountains.
+Example: They are travelling eastwards to the mountains.

 wise: clockwise, likewise, otherwise, lengthwise